Know the signs of common thyroid disorders like underactive and overactive thyroids and thyroid cancer.

 - Weight gain despite your best efforts to lose weight

 An overactive thyroid (hyperthyroidism) creates the opposite problem.
 Here, the thyroid is too active and produces more thyroid hormones than the body needs.
-If you have an overactive thyroid, you may experience symptoms such as:
+If you have an overactive thyroid, you may have symptoms such as:

 - Anxiety, nervousness and irritability